 Cut a piece of stabilizer and a piece of fabric a bit bigger than your hoop.
 If you have more than one hoop, choose one around 4” (10cm.) square.
 Or, pick the smallest one that is big enough to hold a design that you have chosen.
 The stabilizer and fabric will have to be big enough to go in the hoop, with enough extra to be held well in place by the second half of the hoop.

 When you do something like cross-stitch or needlepoint, you get used to snugging the fabric tightly in a hoop.
 This is not that.
-Think of it this way: When you embroider it, you are stitching it down, permanently distorting it into the shape that it is in while hooped.
+Think of it this way: When you embroider the design, you are stitching it down on the fabric, permanently distorting the fabric into the shape that it is in while hooped.
 It’s a time capsule, showing your hooping skill for eternity.
 If you stretch it in the hoop, then embroider on it, you will have a permanently stretched fabric.
 The stabilizer should be in the hoop tightly.
 The fabric should be relaxed and perfectly flat, as smooth as you can make it.

 Tip for the future: If it’s a wearable item, pre-washing helps for embroidery, similar to how it helps for fitting.
 It’s going to shrink, so you might as well get that out of the way before adding love, time and labor.